ECB may raise fees for settlement system due to weak trading

 Belgium’s securities settlement system NBB-SSS, Euroclear ESES, Spain’s Iberclear, Portugal’s Interbolsa and Slovakia’s CDCP will join from July 2016.

-From November 2016, Clearstream Banking (DB1Gn.DE), Austrian OeKB, Euroclear FIN, LuxCSD, Danish VP Securities and its subsidiary VPLux, Estonia’s AS Eesti Väärtpaberikeskus, CSD of Lithuania, KDD Slovenia and Keler Hungary will join.
+From November 2016, Clearstream Banking, Austrian OeKB, Euroclear FIN, LuxCSD, Danish VP Securities and its subsidiary VPLux, Estonia’s AS Eesti Väärtpaberikeskus, CSD of Lithuania, KDD Slovenia and Keler Hungary will join.

 That way, the central securities depositories (CSD) of the Clearstream and Euroclear groups - which account for around two thirds of T2S volumes - will not migrate at same time, reducing the risk of disruption.